s1ntaxe770r/pet-store/README.md

 ## Setup

 Running this application is as easy as `docker-compose up`

+Note!
+The category service might fail if rabbitmq hasn't started up , so make sure to run `docker-compose up category` when rabbitmq has fully started

 Next create a few pets in the api by running the following curl commands